muandet-lab/ipml-course/README.md

 ### Part II:  Imprecise Probability in Machine Learning

 - Lecture 7: Imprecise Classification and Regression

+In this lecture, we explore how imprecise probability can improve classification and regression in machine learning.
+We discuss why standard models often fall short—showing overconfidence, vulnerability to adversarial examples, and lack of robustness—and how imprecise probability offers a principled way to address these issues.
+Finally, we look at concrete examples of machine learning models that have been extended with imprecise probability to make their predictions more reliable.

 - Lecture 8: Uncertainty Quantification
 - Lecture 9: Conformal Prediction
 - Lecture 10: Deep Learning, Foundation Models, LLM, GenAI